kvlorenz/Data-Analysis-Project/README.md

 # Data-Analysis-Project
-Hi Everyone!
-This is a fun little ad hoc project that allows you to analyze a record of purchases in terms of the size of each purchase and its cost for using a certain type of check.
+This is a little ad hoc project that analyzes a record of purchases in terms of the size of each purchase and its cost for using a certain type of check.
 The project is based on a spreadsheet made by the UCSD IPPS services which includes around 15000 purchases in the actual file.
 I have uploaded a sample of what the csv looks like without giving away the actual data to protect the privacy of those purchases.
 The structure of the csv file looks like this:

 PO_NUMBER,CHECK_NUMBER,CHECK_DATE,PAID_AMOUNT,CANCEL_IND,PAYEE_ID,ORGIN_CODE,ORGANIZATION,PAYMENT TYPE